goopletdev/clover/README.md

 ### todo:
-assign unique id to each root steno dictionary: 0 for highest-priority, incrementing from there replace "translations" field with object containing function pointers, raw text, source steno dictionary id add "collisions" to handle same entry in multiple dictionaries
+assign unique id to each root steno dictionary: 0 for highest-priority, incrementing from there
+- replace "translations" field with object containing function pointers, raw text, source steno dictionary id add "collisions" to handle same entry in multiple dictionaries
+- implement functions at bottom of bitmap.h
+- implement devices.c and devices.h using bitmap.h